passcod/blook/2020-jun-23-check-all-applicable-labels.md

 ---

 This is the third in a series of posts going back to 2017 where I attempt to describe the labels that apply to me.
-The first, “Guy-Adjacent”, I have since unpublished as I stopped thinking it represented me sometime last year and I didn't want it up anymore, even though I know some people liked it and resonated with some of the things in it.
-It's still somewhere in the git history, of course.
+The first, “Guy-Adjacent”, I know some people liked a lot and resonated with some of the things in it, but it doesn't match me _at all_ anymore.
+It's there, though.

-The second, “My words”, will also probably disappear at some point, unless I find a way to mark posts as “deprecated” that leaves me satisfied enough that I can bear to leave it up for archival and historical sake.

 ---